-One of the biggest challenges I had in getting over the hump with creating (Podcasts, books, etc) is that I didn’t know what I didn’t know.
+One of the biggest challenges I had in getting over the hump of creating content (Podcasts, books, blogs, etc) is that I didn’t know what I didn’t know.
 I felt I needed all of the answers upfront before I could put “pen to paper” and create something magical.

-You learn – You start finding ways that you work best, how to structure your time, and when it’s the right time for you to do your best work
+We learn – We start finding ways that we work best, with how we structure our time, and when it’s the right time for us to do our best work

-You evolve – You find efficiencies in your work.
-You find areas you can tweak and remove and other areas that need some extra TLC.
+We evolve – We find efficiencies in our work.
+We find areas we can tweak and remove and other areas that need some extra “TLC”.

-You focus – All of the ideas floating around, once in a tangible format, start to become much clearer.
-You can understand where the gold is and what is clicking versus the stuff that isn’t as relevant right now.
-It doesn’t mean it won’t be relevant in the future it means you can put a pin in it for now and focus on the most important stuff.
+We focus – All of the ideas floating around in our heads, when put into a tangible format, start to become much clearer.
+We can understand where the gold is and distinguish between what works and what doesn’t.
+It doesn’t mean it won’t be relevant in the future it means we can put a pin in it for now and focus on the most important stuff.

-The first step is always the hardest and generally, the first step is not coming up with the idea but actually bringing it into reality.
+The first step is always the hardest.
+The idea part isn’t hard but bringing it into reality.

-Your idea can’t begin until it comes into reality.
+Our idea can’t begin until it is put into reality.

-Get it out of your head and start sculpting it.
-It’ll transform from there.
+We have to get it out of our heads and start sculpting it.